22 Jump Street: Critical response

 Steve Persall of the Tampa Bay Times gave the film a B, saying "22 Jump Street is a mixed bag of clever spoofery and miscalculated outrageousness.
 The unveiled homoeroticism of practically all interaction between Jenko and Schmidt is amusing to the point when it isn't."
 Ann Hornaday of The Washington Post gave the film three out of five stars, saying "This is a sequel that wears its well-worn formula, mocking inside jokes and gleeful taste for overkill proudly, flying the high-lowbrow flag for audiences that like their comedy just smart enough to be not-too-dumb."
 Scott Foundas of Variety gave the film a positive review, saying "22 Jump Street hits far more often than it misses, and even when it misses by a mile, the effort is so delightfully zany that it's hard not to give Lord and Miller an 'A' for effort."

 Peter Howell of the Toronto Star gave the film three out of four stars, saying "If it seemed Channing Tatum and Jonah Hill couldn't possibly exceed their over-the-top buddy cop antics of 21 Jump Street, you lost that bet."
 Tom Long of The Detroit News gave the film a B−, saying "There's no real reason 22 Jump Street should work.
 Yet it does."
 Joe Williams of the St. Louis Post-Dispatch gave the film three out of four stars, saying "A self-aware sequel has to hop over hurdles to keep from swallowing its own tail, but the sharp writing and tag-team antics lift 22 Jump Street to a high level."
 Mick LaSalle of the San Francisco Chronicle gave the film three out of four stars, saying "22 Jump Street is exactly what comedy is today.
 It's coarse, free-flowing and playful."
 In 2016, James Charisma of Playboy ranked the film #13 on a list of 15 Sequels That Are Way Better Than The Originals.

-In her UK interview to promote the movie Carol in 2015, actress Cate Blanchett, who was referenced in the movie, was asked by Digital Spy if she seen the movie replying “someone has said that to me” saying she hasn't seen the movie and what she think of her reference in the movie from Channing Tatum with her and Carte Blanche replying “it’s a honor to be referenced by those fellows”.

 Home media

-22 Jump Street was released on DVD and Blu-ray on November 18, 2014.
+22 Jump Street was released on DVD and Blu-ray on November 18, 2014, by Sony Pictures Home Entertainment.